Flamborough Bird Observatory has been accredited as one of twenty bird observatories in Britain and Ireland by the Bird Observatories Council.

 All-time ringing highlights are detailed here.

-The annual Ringing Summary for 2019 can be found here.
+Annual Ringing Summaries for recent years can be found here.